JenitPatel/Tic-Tac-Toe-using-Reinforcement-Learning/README.md

 # Tic-Tac-Toe-using-Reinforcement-Learning
-Implementation of Tic Tac Toe in Python
+Implementation of Tic Tac Toe in Python using Pycharm IDE.